xiaopingqiu/BoundaryConditions/README.md

-improved no slip wall boundary condition
+improved no slip wall boundary condition for OpenFOAM-4.x